theNewDynamic/aba-icc/_cases-charges/al-bashir-charges-omar-hassan-ahmad-al-bashir.md

 ### Charges

-The Accused is alleged to have committed the following crimes as an individual, jointly with another, or through another person ([Article 25(3)(a)](https://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).
+The Accused is alleged to have committed the crimes listed below as an individual, jointly with another, or through another person ([Article 25(3)(a)](https://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute).

 Under this mode of direct individual responsibility, the Accused is charged with the following atrocity crimes: